 In this example,these two residents are articulating a key message about professionalism they acquired during undergraduate medical education via the hidden curriculum.
 The residents are describing the gap between what they were taught during their professionalism lectures and what they saw their role models do in practice—the latter of which, they also came to learn, signaled the real lesson.
 Obviously, faculty members do not intend to undermine the curriculum, and training programs expect the faculty to model the lessons taught in the lectures.
 So, how has this hidden curriculum evolved, what are the implications, and how can it be improved?

 Over the last decades, professionalism has evolved (see Chapter 3, A Brief History of Medicine's Modern-Day Professionalism Movement).
 Numerous definitions have been created; curricula, codes, and charters have been developed; and educators have articulated competencies and milestones in professionalism.
 Despite all of this hard work and good intentions, there is a tension in the teaching of professionalism.
 Faculty may be impassioned in their commitment to improving student and resident education, but the creation of curricula or assessment tools has taken a path of least resistance.
-Finding 2 hours during resident orientation is operationally far easier and more readily justifiable (e.g., “See, we are doing something”), than undertaking the extensive ...
+Finding 2 hours during resident orientation is operationally far easier and more readily justifiable (e.g., “See, we are doing something”), than undertaking ...